awerkamp/awerkamp/README.md

 ## Benjamin Awerkamp

 Please see the details of the internship in my Internship Repo.
-The internship will be from Aug 2021 - Dec 2021 https://github.com/awerkamp/internship
+Aug 2021 - Dec 2021 https://github.com/awerkamp/internship

 You can see the details of my master's program here: